ramjotkaur0927-ops/Power-Consumption-Prediction/README.md

 The following steps were performed:

-- Dataset structure and data types were examined
+- Examined the dataset structure
-- Missing values were checked
+- Checked data types
-- Duplicate records were checked
+- Checked missing values
-- `Datetime` was converted into datetime format
+- Checked duplicate records
-- Data was prepared for exploratory analysis
+- Converted the `Datetime` column into datetime format
-- Features were prepared for Machine Learning
+- Prepared the data for exploratory analysis and Machine Learning

 The dataset contained **no missing values**.